daniel769/game-of-life-extended/README.md

-## Game of Life - using bit map 2d convolution
+## Game of Life - using vectorized morphological operators

 ### Preface

-I've chosen to share my implementation of [*Conway's Game of life*](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life) since it is using a uniquely elegant of solution using image processing vectorized approach.
+I've chosen to share my implementation of [*Conway's Game of life*](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life) since it is using a uniquely elegant of solution using vectorized image processing approach.

-The idea is that any rule based application can be imposed as a combination of vectorized bitwise operators.
-This way we can avoid both "branch-style" and "element wise" computation schemes.
+The idea is that the way cells element beahves can be described as composition of morphological operators (erosion, dilation) which can be easily vectorized.
+This way we can avoid both "branch-style" and "element wise" computation schemes for rules implementation.

 The main ideas are as followed: